stevie-mayhew/silverstripe-framework/docs/en/01_Tutorials/05_Dataobject_Relationship_Management.md

 	}

 You might have noticed that we don't specify the relationship to a project.
-That's because it's already inherited from the parent implementation, as part of the normal page hierarchy in the CMS.
+That's because its already inherited from the parent implementation, as part of the normal page hierarchy in the CMS.

 Now that we have created our `ProjectsHolder` and `Project` page types,  we'll add some content.